mculig/TemtemTracker/HowToStyles.md

 menuStripBackground and toolStripBackground are the green background color visible in the menu at the top of the tracker window.
 The menuStripForeground color is the black color of the text in the menu and dropdown.
 The menuItemSelected color is the bright green color visible on the Save As menu item that currently has the mouse pointer hovering above it.

-## Main tracker body and individual windows
+## Main Tracker Body and Individual Windows

 The following two properties determine the background color of the main tracker body and the text in the table header, totals and the Temtem/h, Session and Today titles and values: